 In 2018, HB1667 raced through the Missouri House of Representatives by a vote of 137-7.
 However, the legislation seemed to stall in the Missouri Senate.
 For whatever reason, it never came to a full vote.

-However, on January 30, 2019, this legislation passed out of the Seniors, Families and Children Committee.
+However, on January 30, 2019, this legislation passed out of the Seniors, Families, and Children Committee in the Missouri Senate as SB14.
 This could be a significant step toward this legislation being voted on in the Missouri Senate.
 If it passed the Missouri Senate, it remains to be seen what Governor Parsons would do.

 If that took place, this would be a major change in Missouri custody laws.
 It will be fascinating to see what happens in the weeks and months ahead.